"The Eternal God is your dwelling place,

 Columbary or Memorial Plaques

-Columbary and/or memorial plaques shall be available upon payment of the fee in effect at the time of payment.
-The reservation of a columbary or memorial plaque and the payment of a fee gives the person the right to be memorialized and/or interred but does not convey ownership of any property to the individual.
+Columbary and/or memorial plaques are available upon payment of the fee in effect at the time of payment.
+The reservation of a columbary or memorial plaque and the payment of a fee allows the person to be memorialized and/or interred but does not convey any right to ownership of any property to an individual.
 No transfer of reservation of a columbary or memorial plaque shall be made to another person, estate or corporation.

 The Columbarium offers both single and double niches.
 Multiple urns may be interred together in a double niche.

 The Board of Directors will have sole responsibility for choosing materials and maintaining uniformity.
 Inscriptions on the columbary or memorial plaque shall consist of surnames and Christian names and dates of birth and death.
-The Board of Directors will have charge of making these arrangements.
+The Board of Directors will provide oversight of these arrangements.

-The Board of Directors, in cooperation with the church staff, will arrange for the maintenance of the Memorial Garden.
-In an effort to balance the desire of family members to adorn columbarium niches with the Board’s wish to maintain a neat and respectful appearance, the Memorial Garden Board of Hudson Memorial Presbyterian Church adopts the following policies regarding the placement of flowers and other mementos on the columbarium.
-The purpose of these policies is to serve the interests of all who visit the columbarium.
-We appreciate your consideration.
+The Board of Directors, in cooperation with the church staff, will arrange for the care and maintenance of the Memorial Garden.
+In an effort to serve the interests of all who visit the columbarium and the need to maintain a neat and respectful appearance, the Memorial Garden Board offers the following guidelines.

 No adhesives of any kind: tape, glue, etc., may be used on the plaques.

-The fee at the time when the contract is executed will cover the right to interment of ashes or placement of name on the memorial table, appropriate inscriptions thereon, and perpetual care of the Memorial Garden.
-A marker for each columbary and memorial plaque will be included in the cost The family is responsible for all other costs such as funeral home charges, cremation costs, etc.
+Purchase of a niche or plaque conveys the right to interment of ashes or placement of name on the memorial table, appropriate inscriptions thereon, and perpetual care of the Memorial Garden.
+A marker for each columbary and memorial plaque will be included in the cost.
+Payment is due when a contract to purchase is completed.
+The family is responsible for all other costs such as funeral home charges, cremation costs, etc.

-In order to maintain and care for this space, we encourage donations to the Memorial Garden Care Fund or HMPC Foundation, which can be made online or through the church office.
+In order to maintain and care for this space, we encourage donations to the Memorial Garden Care Fund which can be made online or through the church office.

 Single: 9.5” deep, 7.5” wide, 7.5” high